Brian Jackson - stock.adobe.com

 The floods in 2013 were reported as the worst December and January rainfall on record.
-Two years later, in 2015, Cumbria and North East England faced Storm Desmond, which broke records for the most rainfall in a single day.
-This week, residents of Cumbria are again facing the big clean-up in the wake of Storm Ciara.
+Two years later, in 2015, Cumbria and north-east England faced Storm Desmond, which broke records for the most rainfall in a single day.
+This week, residents of Cumbria are again facing a big clean-up in the wake of Storm Ciara.

 Weather Source provides enterprise clients with meteorological data to support their businesses.
 Such information is becoming business critical, due to the effects of climate change.

 “What we are seeing is climate change is in full effect,” says Mark Gibbas, CEO of Weather Source.
 “Weather information is important to many companies that have sensitivity to weather, which can impact their operations and their revenue.”

 As weather becomes more extreme, accurate forecasting becomes increasingly important in helping companies to quantify and manage climate risks.

 Weather Source has created a business to provide such information to businesses.
 According to Gibbas, what makes the service unique is that it offers a continuum of weather over space and time, which provides a history of normal weather conditions for any hour of the year and the variants in weather.

 In the early years of the company, around 2015, Weather Source used MySQL on optimised hardware for speed.
 As it expanded, it began hosting the service on Amazon Web Services (AWS) and Google Cloud Platform (GCP).
 While public cloud hosting is still being used, Gibbas says the company wanted to achieve greater speed and efficiency.